The Eye on LPCI

 Please note that although e-Summer courses are asynchronous, they are not self-paced courses.
 Assignments and evaluations are to be completed and submitted according to the due dates established in the course outline.
 Students are expected to log in and commit 6-7 hours daily to engage in and complete work independently.

-Registration for TDSB Summer School- Continuing Education is now open.
+Registration for TDSB Summer School- Registration closes June 17

 Program Dates: July 2-25, 2025